Updated By: Rebecca Kilcoyne

-Look at actual YouTube video ad performance data on view rates to 100% and cost per view to see if our hypothesis is true.
-If it true, we also want to know what equation approximates the relationship between 1) view rates and length and 2) cost per view and length.
+Look at actual YouTube video ad performance data on view rates to 100% and cost per view to determine the ideal YouTube video ad length.
+If our hypothesis is true, we also want to know what equation approximates the relationship between:

 Planned Takeaway From Test Results

 We looked at five client’s Trueview ad data in May 2014.
 These clients were running 14 videos as ads with multiple ad formats per ad, but most volume was Trueview in-stream as this format is the most common.
 There was some in-display volume.
 The targeting methods varied (contextual, remarketing, etc.).
-These clients are in vastly different industries with different seasonality.
-They spent over $30k in May on YouTube ads.
+These clients are in vastly different industries with different seasonality and have spent over $30k in May on YouTube ads.
 The data set is diverse and can be used for broader insights.

-The equation we got is Y= 0.09625 – 0.06569*ln(X) where X is measured in minutes.
+The equation we derived is Y= 0.09625 – 0.06569*ln(X), where X is measured in minutes.
 So for a thirty second video, X=0.5 and we predict that 18.73% of people would watch 100% of the video.
 I’d like to say thanks to Matt McAnear for double checking and perfecting the regression.

-In this graph, there’s a conspicuous gap in 50-70 second range which is a common video length.
+In this graph, there’s a conspicuous gap in 50-70 second range, which is found to be a common video length.
 We didn’t have any clients testing videos of this length in May 2014, but we have had a few minute-ish long videos in the past.